jmwright/cqcad/docs/developers/getting_started.md

 ## Getting Started

 These instructions assume that you are running Linux.
-If you are a developer running Windows or MacOS, please feel free to open an [issue](https://github.com/jmwright/cqcad/issues) and ask that these instructions be updated for those operating systems as well.
-Pull requests are also welcome, and can be submitted for these docs.
+If you are a developer running Windows or MacOS, please feel free to open an [issue](https://github.com/jmwright/cqcad/issues) and ask that these instructions be updated for those operating systems.
+Pull requests are also welcome, and can be submitted for these docs as well.

 ### Before Starting
 It is highly recommended that you set up a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for CQCad development.
 Once you have activated the virtual environment you can follow the procedure below to get the app up and running.